timomeh/react-native-material-bottom-navigation/docs/Usage.md

 To use the Bottom Navigation as [Controlled Component](https://reactjs.org/docs/forms.html#controlled-components), you can use two additional props:

 * `activeTab`: the key of the currently active tab.
-* `onTabPress`: event handler when a Tab is being pressed, called with the key of the new and old tab as parameter.
+* `onTabPress`: event handler when a Tab is being pressed.
+Parameters are the tab object of the new and old tab.

 ```js
 import BottomNavigation from 'react-native-material-bottom-navigation'